bocchino/AppleCore/Editors/Vim/README.md

 1. Syntax highlighting.

-2. Comment support: Pressing * moves the point to the beginning of the line and inserts a comment character, a space, and 37 dashes.
+2. Comment support: In command mode, pressing * moves the point to the beginning of the line and inserts a comment character, a space, and 37 dashes.
 This is useful for AppleCore-style comments, which are inspired by the old SC Macro Assembler style of comment.
 These comments really stand out, and they show at a glance how the program is divided into groups of related code.
 See the programs in $APPLECORE/Programs for examples.

 3. For AppleCore files, indentation support based on Vim's cindent feature.